Program Director: Jeffrey P. Hause

 Discipline Distribution Requirements

-Honors Senior Perspectives Course.
-Honors students are required to take a Senior Perspectives (SRP) course, and may select any such course offered in the College.
+Intersections Course.
+Honors students are required to take an Intersections course and may select from any such course offered in the College.

 |One course that fulfills the Intersections Magis Core Requirement or SRP requirement of the Legacy Core.||3|